 The alternative to rolls is a "flat" knee area that lacks rolls.
 The construction here is a sheet of flat, high-density foam that keeps the knee area rigid, increasing the predictability of puck rebounds.

-The toe tie and sliding toe bridge keep the goalie skate attached to the bottom of the leg pad.
+The toe tie and sliding toe bridge attach the bottom of the leg pads to the goalie skate.

 - Toe ties allow the goalie to snug the bottom of the pad close to the toe of the skate.
 This helps the pad "re-center" to its original position after a butterfly save.